Sup2point0/Assort/~writing/origins.md

 > TLDR; a lot of the things I say, write, name and use are related in some way to the username `Sup#2.0`.

 This username has sparked the creation of many idiosyncrasies, archetypes and inside jokes.
-Explaining them may be like dissecting a frog [^frog-dissect], so proceed at your own risk.
+Explaining them may be like dissecting a frog,[^frog-dissect] so proceed at your own risk.

 [^frog-dissect]: ”Explaining a joke is like dissecting a frog.
 You understand it better but the frog dies in the process.”
 E. B. White. <https://www.goodreads.com/quotes/440683-explaining-a-joke-is-like-dissecting-a-frog-you-understand>